CartoDB/cartoframes/docs/guides/02-Cartography.md

 cc.map(layers=BaseMap())
 ```

-Or more simply, the last line can be:
+Or more simply, the last line can be made simpler because a base map is added by default if one is not provided:

 ```python
 cc.map()